 Strangely, the ancient rock city seems to get mixed reviews, with a number of comments online describing it merely as a pass-through destination.
 Furthermore, numerous blog posts I came across mention Uplistsikhe as if it were merely something to do as a side trip from Gori, best known as Joseph Stalin’s hometown.

 It seems like many visitors rush through the site, only taking a few minutes to see each highlight.
-Therefore, they miss many of the more interesting smaller caves along with the best vantage points from which to take in the scenery.
+As a result, they miss many of the more interesting smaller caves along with the best vantage points from which to appreciate the scenery.

 If you have the slightest interest in archaeology or natural scenery, make Uplistsikhe the main objective of your day.
-I’d only recommend exploring Gori (a town where people still revere Stalin as a national hero) if you have some extra time.
+I’d only recommend exploring Gori (an odd town where people still revere Stalin as a national hero) if you have some extra time.